My guide to getting amazing wedding photos

 6) Have a hair and/or makeup trial

 Time is a precious commodity on a wedding, as everything has to run to a timetable that's often not dictated by you.
-A registrar will often have 4 weddings in a day, and if you're 30 minutes they'll have to leave.
-A chef might be able to put back a meal by 5 minutes, but if you're 30 minutes late the food won't be to the same quality you've experienced during your tasting session.
-Because of these constraints, the only time you can take from on a wedding day is the time between the wedding and the wedding breakfast - and this is the time you have your photos taken.
+A registrar will often have 4 or more weddings to attend in a day, and if you're 30 minutes late they'll have to leave.
+A chef might be able to put a meal back by 5 minutes, but if you're 30 minutes late the food won't be to the same quality you've experienced during your tasting session.
+Because of these constraints, the only time you can take from a wedding day is the time between the wedding and the wedding breakfast - and this is the time you have your photos taken.